Skip to main content

 If your project fulfils the criteria we’re looking for, please email Rachel Twigg, Head of Studio: generate@nationaltheatre.org.uk

-If you are still unsure whether your project qualifies for support, please read our application FAQs:
+If you are still unsure whether your project qualifies for support, please read our:

 My project does not have a presenting partner or venue attached.
 Am I still eligible for Generate?